vbourachot/glacier-cli/README.md

 glacier-cli
 ===========

-Fork of glacier-cli modified for: uploading timemachine/clonezilla backups to glacier for offsite backup.
+Fork of glacier-cli modified for uploading timemachine/clonezilla backups to glacier for offsite backup.

 Background
 ----------
-Timemachine backups are saved in sparsebundle images, which are saved on disk as encrypted 8MB chunks - clonezilla can be configured to produce similar output.
+Timemachine backups are saved in sparsebundle images, which are saved on disk as (encrypted) 8MB chunks - clonezilla can be configured to produce similar output.

 Timemachine will overwrite (possibly delete?) existing chunks when data changes.
-Relying on local last modified time to identify such changes is iffy at best.
-Relying on checksums is much safer.
+Relying on local last modified time to identify such changes would be iffy at best; relying on checksums is much safer.
+Luckily, glacier uses hashes in order to guarantee data integrity on upload, and these hashes are persisted and accessible throughout the lifecycle of each archive.

+This is basically the sole purpose of this fork - be aware of glacier hashes and rely on them as checksums for all local vs remote reconciliation operations.

 Changes in this fork
 --------------------